hansen12hong/hansen12hong.github.io/_publications/2025-JPE-Straw-Burning-Health.md

 category: manuscripts
 permalink: /publication/2025-JPE-Straw-Burning-Health
 authors: '<b>Hai Hong</b>, Kevin Chen'
-excerpt: 'This paper investigates the long-term consequences of in-utero exposure to agricultural fires in rural China.
-We show that in-utero exposure to agricultural fires significantly reduces individuals' health, cognitive, and non-cognitive performance in adolescence, and decreases education years and earnings in adulthood.
+excerpt: "This paper investigates the long-term consequences of in-utero exposure to agricultural fires in rural China.
+We show that in-utero exposure to agricultural fires significantly reduces individuals health, cognitive, and non-cognitive performance in adolescence, and decreases education years and earnings in adulthood.
 Households respond to the negative health shock by reallocating investment away from exposed children.
-The provision of Health insurance can largely offset the deleterious effects of agricultural fire exposure.'
+The provision of Health insurance can largely offset the deleterious effects of agricultural fire exposure."
 date: 2025-12-01
 venue: 'Journal of Population Economics'
 status: 'Accepted'